six/vany-dlp-ui-template/README.md

     "user": "<CONNECTED_WALLET>"
   }
   ```
-- Both your data file and this `account.json` are zipped together, encrypted client-side, and then uploaded to the Vany-hosted IPFS server.
+- Both your data file and this `account.json` are zipped together, encrypted client-side, and then uploaded to IPFS via Pinata.

 ## Features

 - Secure wallet connection with Wagmi
 - Client-side encryption using OpenPGP before any data leaves your browser
-- Integration with a Vany-hosted IPFS server for decentralized storage
+- Integration with Pinata for decentralized IPFS storage
 - On-chain transaction writing using Vana smart contracts
 - TEE-based data validation through the Satya Network
 - Responsive UI built with modern components